4. LIVING SPACES

 From now on we begin to intensively green our cities:

 The old and new trees in cities filter toxic particulates, ensure a healthy microclimate, offer shade and provide oxygen.
 The leaves serve as a nutrient to build humus in the city.
-The roots of existing trees are freed from tar and concrete.
+The root areas of existing trees are freed from asphalt and concrete.

 “Urban gardening” transforms our cities into “edible cities”:

-The cultivation of vegetables, fruits, berries and nuts and the keeping of bees within the city are encouraged – be it in parks, in former industrial areas, which are often located on very fertile soil, in free urban spaces, in backyards, on roofs and balconies, on facades, in vertical or raised beds along wide sidewalks.
+The cultivation of vegetables, fruits, berries and nuts and the keeping of bees within the city, as well as growing flowering meadows, are encouraged – be it in parks, in former industrial areas, in free urban spaces, in backyards, on roofs and balconies, on facades, in vertical or raised beds along wide sidewalks.

 Urban composting is organized in the same way as recycling.
 Residents are trained and involved in maintenance resulting in joint projects such as a “cocott’arium” – a collective chicken coop for recycling leftover food, producing fresh eggs and creating social connections.

-The large urban gardens contain their own restaurants or cafés offering fresh local and regional produce.
+The large urban gardens contain their own restaurants or cafés offering fresh local and regional organic produce.

 In both, the city and the countryside, “consumers” and farmers form purchasing groups or what are called CSA communities – “Community Supported Agriculture” groups through which every farmer receives the fixed monthly amount from the community that they need to buy seeds, to till the fields, to harvest and process their produce and to be able to live well with their family and animals.
 In return, each member of the community receives a sufficient amount of seasonal produce.